Lee-Jinny/privacy-policy/momo.en.md

 ### 3. Device Permissions

 * **Camera:** Required to capture text from physical documents or books for extraction.
-* **Storage (Optional):** Required to import images from the gallery for text extraction or to save memos locally on the device.
+* **Storage:** Required to import images from the gallery for text extraction or to save memos locally on the device.

 ### 4. Advertising and Third-Party Services